YasuThompson/SantanderMLOpsDemo/README.md

 ![Alt text](images/santander_mlops_design.png?raw=true "Course schedule")

 An MLOps demo using Santander Product Recommendation Kaggle Competition Dataset.
-I chose the dataset for the following reasong.
+I chose the dataset for the following reasons.
 - There are relatively a good amount of data (13647309 rows for training data, 929615 rows for test data)
 - The task is relatively simple (multi class classification)
 - The data are relatively messy and in Spanish, so it is close to real world scenarios.